The Wild Party (1975 film): Filming

 Filming started on 29 April 1974 at the Riverside Mission Inn in California.
 Shooting took five weeks.
-Ivory said the inn was chosen because "it's typical of the palatial, beautifully rocco architecture of the period."
+Ivory said the inn was chosen because "it's typical of the palatial, beautifully rococo architecture of the period."

 "Raquel Welch was a very, very difficult actress to work with", said Ivory.
 "She fired the cameraman, she fired Ismail, she would have fired [co-star] Perry King...and it was our film!...
 I did not enjoy making The Wild Party."

 Welch demanded that the cinematographer Walter Lassally be fired after he made an "impertinent" remark to her.
 She also wanted Ivory fired and replaced as director by her then boyfriend Ron Talsky.
 The Directors Guild became involved and threatening letters were sent to Welch.
 Filming continued.

 "She's very insecure when she's working", said Lansbury.

 Ivory later said "the egos and temper tantrums in the heat of May and June, the large crowds of extras, the festering atmosphere reminded me of working among those tempestuous movie stars in Bombay."